Medically reviewed by Drugs.com. Last updated on Oct 12, 2020.

 Refer to adult dosing.

-Pernicious anemia: Infants, Children, and Adolescents (based on limited data): IM, SubQ: Initial: 1,000 mcg/day for 2 to 7 days based upon clinical response; followed by 100 mcg once weekly for 4 weeks and then maintenance dose: 100 mcg/month; for severe anemia, a lower initial dose of 0.2 mcg/kg/dose for 2 days followed by the above regimen has been recommended; initial low dosage recommended due to potential hypokalemia observed during initial treatment of adults with severe anemia (Orkin 2015; Rasmussen 2001; Stabler 2013).
+Alternate dosing: Limited data available: Infants, Children, and Adolescents: IM, SubQ: Initial: 1,000 mcg/day for 2 to 7 days based upon clinical response; followed by 100 mcg once weekly for 4 weeks and then maintenance dose: 100 mcg/month; for severe anemia, a lower initial dose of 0.2 mcg/kg/dose for 2 days followed by the above regimen has been recommended due to potential hypokalemia observed during initial treatment of adults with severe anemia (Orkin 2015; Rasmussen 2001; Stabler 2013); however, in more recent experience, while some adult patients may experience hypokalemia with initial treatment, this is unlikely to be clinically significant (Carmel 2008).
 For infants and young children, some experts have recommended doses as low as 50 to 100 mcg (Orkin 2015).

 Dietary deficiency: Infants (breastfed with vitamin B12 deficient mothers): IM: 250 to 1,000 mcg once daily for 1 to 2 weeks, followed by weekly dosing until patient recovers (Stabler 2013); patients with neurologic symptoms have been treated with doses of 1,000 mcg (Guez 2012; Roumeliotis 2012)